-Jason has focused his career on antitrust litigation, intellectual property litigation, and other complex matters for domestic and international technology companies.
-Nearly ten years at a large, international law firm helped forge Jason's deep commitment to excellent client service, and understanding the need to provide that service efficiently.
-Clients of all sizes need top-level service, while at the same time keeping costs as low as possible.
-That these needs can be difficult to achieve simultaneously in a large law firm setting was a major driver in his decision to leave the large law firm and help create an environment to better deliver on these two important goals.
-Also inspired by his work with entrepreneurial companies large and small, Jason was one of the founding members of FAWLAW in 2011.
+Jason has focused his career on antitrust litigation, intellectual property litigation and counseling, and other complex matters for domestic and international technology companies.
+Nearly ten years at a large, international law firm helped forge Jason's deep commitment to excellent client service.
+A desire to bring top-level service in the most efficient way possible was a major driver in his decision to leave the large law firm and help create an environment to better deliver on these important goals.
+Jason was one of the founding members of FAWLAW in 2011.

 In 2013, Jason served as trial counsel in a price fixing case.
 Because his client’s guilty plea established liability prior to trial, the focus at trial was on the more than $770,000,000 in single damages the plaintiffs claimed.
 He presented at trial the only client witness to testify, and an expert witness on an issue important to undercutting the plaintiffs' damages case.
 Despite the guilty plea, the jury awarded less than 1% of the damages claimed.
 The trial result was widely covered in domestic and foreign media.
 His contribution to the trial helped FAW become a finalist for Global Competition Review’s 2014 Litigation of the Year Award.